video-SALMONN 2: Caption-Enhanced Audio-Visual Large Language Models: Methods

 \textbf{Audio modality alignment} extends the visual LLM by adding a parallel audio branch, enabling auditory perception abilities.
 During this stage, only the audio aligner is trained on a large audio dataset, while the rest of the model remains frozen to preserve its original visual understanding performance.
 Speech recognition and audio captioning are used in the training with the cross-entropy loss function based on the reference speech transcriptions and audio captions.

-\textbf{Audio-visual SFT} is applied after aligning the audio modality, utilising annotated video data to train the model for synchronised and integrated audio-visual understanding based on interleaved audio and visual token sequences.
-During this SFT stage, the model is optimised using cross-entropy loss, with video descriptions serving as ground-truth labels that encapsulate both audio and visual information.
-To further enhance the backbone LLM's capability in processing paired audio-visual token sequences, a LoRA \cite{hu2022lora} adapter is used and jointly trained.
-Additionally, the audio aligner is trained to map the audio encoder's output to the input representation space of the LLM, ensuring seamless interpretation of audio tokens by the backbone model.
+\textbf{Audio-visual SFT} follows audio modality alignment and uses annotated videos to train the model for synchronised, integrated audio–visual understanding over interleaved audio and visual token sequences.
+We optimise with cross-entropy loss, using video descriptions as ground-truth labels that capture both modalities.
+To strengthen the backbone LLM’s handling of paired sequences, we attach a LoRA adapter and train it jointly (while keeping the encoders frozen).
+In parallel, the audio aligner is further trained to project audio-encoder outputs into the LLM’s input space, ensuring seamless interpretation of audio tokens by the backbone.

 \textbf{RL based on MrDPO} is applied after audio-visual SFT to address issues such as missing information and hallucinations.
 Further details are discussed in Section \ref{subsec:mmmrl}.